Generating and Scheduling Reports

 [String:value={textinput3}]

-For the multi-select input type (named 'multiselect' in the previous examples), in legacy mode, simply use the standard List.xxx macros to manipulate the values.
+In legacy mode, use the standard List.xxx macros to manipulate multi-select values.

 [Json.List: jArray=`{=multiselect}`, jsonPath="$.[0]", storeAs=FirstItemAsList]